Elvis Comrie: International

 In 1984, Comrie earned four caps with the United States men's national soccer team.
 His first game with the national team came in a scoreless tie with Italy on 30 May 1984.
 While he started the game, he came off for Michael Fox.
 He then played three games in October with his last national team game coming on 17 October 1984 in a 2–1 loss to Mexico.
 He replaced Steve Sharp at halftime.

-Coaching
+Coaching career

 Comrie gained his first coaching job as an assistant at Central Connecticut State University through an old friend, Shaun Green, the head coach at the university.
 In 1991, was hired as the head coach of Holy Cross.
 This position was not a full-time job until 1996.
-Comrie finished with a career record of 125-158-34.
+Comrie finished with a career record of 125–158–34.
 He holds many school coaching records including most wins and most losses.
 On 24 December 2008, Comrie resigned as the head coach at Holy Cross.